stharavi01/2D-Platformer-Game/README.md

 2. Open the project in Eclipse or any other IDE of your choice.

+3. Connect to the database using connector J.

-3. Run the project from the IDE.
+4. Run the project from the IDE.